ppannuto/patpannuto.com/classes/2021/spring/cse291/index.md

 When not the lead, everyone else is expected to have read the papers and to actively participate in the class discussions.

+#### Discussion Lead

+Each paper has roughly 35 minutes of class time.
+For discussions, this should generally allow for a 5 minute introduction followed by 30 minutes of discussion.

+_[Updated May 4](#kqs):_ When you are leading discussion, you have three primary responsibilities:

+ 1. Prepare a summary presentation of the paper.
+This summary should be reasonably polished / prepared in advance.
+The summary should recount the major concepts introduced in the paper, give an overview of the core technical details, and crisply identify any hypotheses presented in the work, how they were evaluated, and any conclusions that can be drawn.

+ 2. Prepare and share a summary others' paper reviews.
+Try to first identify any points of confusion or desired clarifications, so that we can start the discussion by getting everyone up to speed.
+Then propose (at least) three topics of discussion from the paper.
+Try to include (at least) one that looks at the paper's strengths, one that looks at potential weaknesses, and one that looks beyond the ideas directly discussed in the paper. **Share this summary and discussion prompts in the class slack before the start of class.**

+ 3. Lead discussion!
+Start with your summary presentation, then any remaining clarifications, and then the more open-ended discussion segment.

+_When you are discussion lead, you do **not** need to submit reviews for either your paper or the other paper (though you should still read it!)._

 ### Class Project

 This class will feature a quarter long project of your own choosing.
 Project